redox-os/book/src/troubleshooting.md

 - Run `make clean pull fetch` to remove all your compiled binaries and update all sources.
 - Sometimes there are merge requests that briefly break the build, so check the [Chat](./chat.md) if anyone else is experiencing your problems.
-- Sometimes both the source and the binary of some recipe is wrong, run `make ucr.recipe-name` and verify if it fix the problem.
+- Sometimes both the source and the binary of some recipe is wrong, run `make ur.recipe-name` and verify if it fix the problem.

 #### Environment Leakage